wehostvoip/fsteams/README.md

 ufw allow in from 52.112.0.0/14 to any port 16384:32768 proto udp
 ```

+#### Please add below the ports to open for your SIP server SIP and RTP ports

 ### 4 - FreeSwitch Configuration

 In the /usr/src/freeswitch-teams directory run the install.sh program, this program will clear the default configuration fo Freeswitch and remove unnecessary profiles and dial plans